 compared to 395,000 acres today.
 Also, ChildFund provides

-water-catchment containers and borehole wells that help keep water supplies
+water-catchment containers and borehole wells that prevent a major water crisis during dry seasons.

 experts and global development agencies are working to alleviate the impact of